 - British Chamber of Commerce in Belgium

-- Professional Women International (PWI) is a Brussels-based multi-national forum for women in business.
+- Professional Women International (PWI) – a Brussels-based multi-national forum for women in business.

 Make the first move – speculative job applications

-Speculative job applications are a good way of finding work in Belgium.
+Speculative job applications are an acceptable way to find work in Belgium.
 Find companies by searching online at:

-- and Voka, Flander’s Chamber of Commerce representing 18,000 companies in Flanders.
+- Voka, Flander’s Chamber of Commerce representing more than 18,000 companies in Flanders.

 You can also look up international companies with offices in Belgium.
 When you submit speculative applications, make sure you find out which language to use and to whom you should address it.

-When you have found a job, you’ll need to know how to put together a Belgian-style CV and cover letter to make sure your application gets the consideration it deserves.
-To find out how to prepare your CV and covering letter, and well as what to expect in a Belgian job interview, see Work in Belgium: Applying for a job in Belgium.
+Once you have found suitable Belgian jobs, you’ll need to know how to put together a Belgian-style CV and cover letter to make sure your application gets the consideration it deserves.
+To find out how to prepare your CV and covering letter, and well as what to expect in a Belgian job interview, see our guide to Belgian CVs and interview tips.